 Still another consideration is staffing: HCI is less complex than running a traditional data center but requires trained staff.
 The cloud lets a business hand some (even the bulk of) day-to-day IT support to a cloud provider.

-The Factors to Consider When Adopting HCI
+The Factors to Consider When Adopting a Hyperconverged Infrastructure (HCI)

 Experts say the gauge isn’t so much the number of virtual machines running in an organization, but a matter of apps, workflow and goals.